yousong/utdnsd/README.md

 		114.114.114.114

-- EOF at EOC (end of connection).
-But at least one request can be served before that `RST`.
-Not sure the strategy is from the original DNS service provider, or some intermediate firewall thingy.

-		8.8.8.8

 - Only 1 connection per IP (this is a guess), other connections may hang or delay with `ACK`, `ACK`, ...

 ## Tips